albar965/littlenavmap-manual/src/en/MENUS.rst

-The loaded AIRAC cycle is only shown for X-Plane and Navigraph data since the information is not available for FSX, P3D and MSFS.
+The loaded AIRAC cycle is only shown for X-Plane and Navigraph data since the information is not available for FSX, P3D and MSFS simulators.

 **The menu items are suffixed with the following depending on status:**